Slow Down &

 About Lisa

 I create artwork inspired by my passion for living gently and compassionately, being kind to ourselves, our Earth and the animals we share it with.
-My work illustrates my own journey through 10 years of plant based sustainable living, my transition in to motherhood and the mental health challenges I have faced and continue to work through.
+My work illustrates my own journey through 10 years of plant based, sustainable living and the wellbeing practices that have become my daily pockets of peace.

 Charity Work